AppcentMobile/helium-java-sdk/README.md

 # helium-java-sdk

-> **Warning**
-> This project is at a very early stage and not ready to be used in the wild.

 A Java SDK for [Helium Blockchain APIs](https://docs.helium.com/api/blockchain/introduction/).

 Easily integrate to Helium Blockhain API in your java applications for `Android`, `Backend`, `Console`...

-The SDK is based on `Java 1.8` uses the following dependencies:
+The SDK is based on `Java 1.8` and uses the following dependencies:

 * OkHttp3
 * Gson